xtuml/bridgepoint/doc-bridgepoint/notes/11450_Convert_GPS_Watch_int.md

 5.5 Copy the messages in Example Application - GPS Watch (MASL) under Quick Start to the respective messages in the new deployment.
 5.6 Export to MASL and run configurations.
 5.7 Package the MASL version of the models.
+5.8 Copy the file into the BridgePoint repository and commit.

 ### 6. Implementation Comments